openbaton/docs/docs/iperf-NSR.md

 ### Using the CLI

-If you want to use the CLI (checkout the [openbaton-client documentation][cli] for more information on how to install and use it), you need to execute the following command in order to onboard the Vim Instance where *vim-instance.json* is the path to the Vim Instance file:
+If you want to use the CLI (checkout the [Open Baton Client documentation][cli] for more information on how to install and use it), you need to execute the following command in order to onboard the Vim Instance where *vim-instance.json* is the path to the Vim Instance file:

 ```bash
 $./openbaton.sh VimInstance-create vim-instance.json